 \subsection{Population loss in urban centres}

-{ Comparing distances between cities of different sizes is problematic, given that more populous cities naturally occupy a larger surface.
-For example, the metropolitan area of Mexico City (with 21 million people) has nearly 100 times the population of other cities (such as Chetumal, Guanajuato, and others).
-Thus, we scaled distances in cities by considering the \textit{remoteness}, a metric that brings all cities to the same comparable scale, without distorting the differences in compactness and distribution inherent to each city \cite{WaterPrietoBorjaArxiv} (Figure \ref{fig:methods}).
+{ Comparing distances between cities of different sizes is problematic because larger cities naturally occupy larger areas.
+For example, the metropolitan area of Mexico City (with 21 million people) has nearly 100 times the population of other cities such as Chetumal or Guanajuato.
+Thus, we scaled distances within cities based on \textit{remoteness}.
+Remoteness scales all cities to a comparable size while preserving their population density, avoiding distorting the differences in compactness and distribution inherent to each city \cite{WaterPrietoBorjaArxiv} (Figure \ref{fig:methods}).
 Remoteness scales all distances in city $i$ by